FAQs

 7. What printers work with edible inks?

-Most edible inks are designed to work on inkjet printers manufactured by Canon or Epson.
+to work on inkjet printers manufactured by Canon or Epson.
 InkEdibles is not affiliated with the OEM printer brands, and the OEM warranties do not apply.
 Improper use of a printer for edible ink use can be a potential health hazard.
 Do not mix edible and regular inks in the same printer to prevent contamination.
 Only food grade edible ink cartridges and FDA compliant FDA edible ink should be used, and cleaning and maintenance should be performed with food grade solutions and procedures by InkEdibles.

 8. Why choose the Inkedibles Brand?